opennms-forge/docker-horizon-core-web/README.md

 ## Version Tags

-* `bleeding`, daily bleeding edge version of Horizon 24 using OpenJDK 8u191-jdk
+* `bleeding`, daily bleeding edge version of Horizon Minion 25 using OpenJDK 11-jdk
-* `23.0.3-1`, `latest` is a reference to last stable release of Horizon using OpenJDK 8u191-jdk
+* `24.0.0-1`, `latest` is a reference to last stable release of Horizon Minion using OpenJDK 11-jdk

 ## General Project Information